Updated March 3, 2023

 |Since Magento operates in a more programmatic fashion, it is not easy to form a page as compared to WordPress.

 To set up additional CMS Page templates, a user must be created a new module and that updates the list of templates that are available and suitable to it.

 The call function within these templates is performed using a PHP script as written below:

 echo $this->getChildHtml(‘content’) ?>

-But a strong e-commerce can be built using Magento.
+But strong e-commerce can be built using Magento.

 Both are open source and fantastic CMS (Content Management Systems) and also for e-commerce.
 But Magento is a more suitable and stable platform to build e-commerce because of high security to the business.

-This has a been a guide to the top differences between WordPress vs Magento.
-Here we also discuss the key differences with infographics, and comparison table.
+This has been a guide to the top differences between WordPress vs Magento.
+Here we also discuss the key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more –